-Several researchers have developed valuable visualization methods that represent the more common second order tensors, both symmetric and anti-symmetric, such as stress and strain tensors, velocity gradients, rate of strain tensors, and momentum flux density tensors from solids an fluid studies [Delmarcelle and Hessellink (1993)].
-When tensors are generalizations of vector fields, the approach has been to develop the well-studied vector visualization techniques to accommodate extra information.
+Several researchers have developed valuable visualization methods that represent the more common second order tensors, both symmetric and anti-symmetric, such as stress and strain tensors, velocity gradients, rate of strain tensors, and momentum flux density tensors that are used in solids and fluid applications, [Delmarcelle and Hessellink (1993)].
+When tensors are generalized as vector fields, the approach has been to use vector visualization techniques.
+Several tensor visualization techniques are extensions of the more common vector visualization techniques but lack the information rich properties inherently associated with higher order tensors.

-Tensor visualization techniques are widespread, from scalar contraction, localized iconic figures to global continuous structures that can convey the continuum spatial properties Every technique bringing its own more effectively. advantages with inevitable drawbacks such as visual cluttering, and information overloading and information contraction (See Table 1).
-Depending on the physical/ mathematical property being investigated, vectoral and/or scalar information can be extracted from tensors using inner products and consequently appropriate methods can be employed to visualize the output of lower order tensors.
-More complete methods include Lamé's stress ellipsoids and Haber glyphs, which are localized icons based on eigenvalueeigenvector decompositions.
-Reynolds tensor, another localized glyph, inherits its properties directly from the basic fundamental tensor equations.
-By means of hyperstreamlines the underlying topological structure and global properties of tensor fields can also be visualized.
+Second order tensor visualization techniques are widespread, from scalar contractions, localized iconic figures to global continuous structures that can convey continuum spatial properties more effectively.
+Every technique brings its own advantages with inevitable drawbacks such as: visual cluttering, information overloading and information contraction (See Table 1).
+Depending on the physical or mathematical property being investigated, vector and scalar information can be extracted from second order tensors using inner products and matrix decomposition.
+Consequently simpler visualization techniques can be employed to visualize this extracted information.
+More complete visualization techniques use all the terms of second order tensors, which are used to create Lamé's stress ellipsoids.
+Haber glyphs.
+Reynolds glyphs, and HWY glyphs.
+These ellipsoids and glyphs are localized icons ("glyphs") based on eigenvalueeigenvector decompositions, except for Reynolds and HWY stress tensor glyphs which base their geometric shape on additional normal and shear tensor transformation properties.
+By means of hyper-streamlines the underlying 3D topological structure and global properties of second order tensor fields can also be visualized.

-&lt;sup>1 Associate Professor, Dept. of Engineering Science and Mechanics, Virginia Tech, Blacksburg, VA 24061
+1 Associate Professor, Dept. of Engineering Science and Mechanics, Virginia Tech, Blacksburg, VA 24061

-&lt;sup>2 Graduate Research Assistant, Dept. of Physics, University of Cape Town, Private Bag, Rondebosch 7700, South Africa
+2 Graduate Research Assistant, Dept. of Physics, University of Cape Town, Private Bag, Rondebosch 7700, South Africa

-&lt;sup>3 Professor, Dept. of Physics, University of Cape Town, Private Bag, Rondebosch 7700, South Africa
+3 Professor, Dept. of Physics, University of Cape Town, Private Bag, Rondebosch 7700, South Africa

-&lt;sup>4 Graduate Research Assistant, Dept. of Computer Science, Virginia Tech, Blacksburg, VA 24061 Submitted to the Journal of Computer Modeling in Engineering Sciences for review, October 1, 2003.
+4 Graduate Research Assistant, Dept. of Computer Science, Virginia Tech, Blacksburg, VA 24061